Gunin

 Gunin is a 2022 Bangladeshi supernatural romance film directed by Giasuddin Selim.
 He also wrote the screenplay, based on Hasan Azizul Huq's short story of the same name.
 The film stars Pori Moni, Sariful Razz, Dilara Zaman, Iresh Zaker, Mostafa Monwar, and Azad Abul Kalam.
-It is produced and distributed by Chorki and was released on theatre on 11 March 2022.
+It was produced and distributed by Chorki and was released on theatre on 11 March 2022.

 Premise

 Gunin is set in a rural area of 50 years ago.
-It is the story of a farmer from a village where paranormal activities were cast out at a dan located outside the village.
+It is the story of a farmer from a village where paranormal activities were cast out at a dam located outside the village.